ariguillegp/archlinux/installation/install.md

 ### Get an installation image

 We will be installing the OS from an ISO image written to a USB drive.
-In order to get the ISO file visit [Downloads](https://www.archlinux.org/download/) and don't forget to get the PGP signature file too.
+In order to get the ISO file visit [Downloads](https://www.archlinux.org/download/) and don't forget to get the checksums file too.

 ### Verify SHA1 checksum